 Progress Score School NA

-Reading Progress (Value Added) 2.06 Average
+Reading Progress (Value Added) 4.2 Sig above

-Writing Progress (Value Added) 2.24 Above
+Writing Progress (Value Added) 3.2 Sig above

-Maths Progress (Value Added) 2.16 Above
+Maths Progress (Value Added) 4.8 Sig above

 Our sports development is continuing to thrive and we are taking part in more competitions with successful results.
 We are offering even more sporting opportunities for children with a wide variety of interests.
-However our sporting ethos thrives on the principal that sporting opportunities exist for all our children irrespective of ability.
+However, our sporting ethos thrives on the principal that sporting opportunities exist for all our children irrespective of ability.

-We continue to develop and deepen our relationship with the other Catholic Primary Schools of the Umbrella Trust and are moderating with them to ensure that standards are comparable and the Umbrella Trust continues to take advantage of efficiencies in procurement.
+We continue to develop and deepen our relationship with the other Catholic Primary Schools of the Bromley Catholic Schools Trust and are moderating with them to ensure that standards are comparable.
+The Bromley Catholic Schools Trust continues to take advantage of efficiencies in procurement.

-Key Financial Performance Indicators
+Key Performance Indicators